Best subscription billing software for SaaS in 2026: A decision guide

 Total cost of ownership: implementation time, engineering lift, pricing

-Buyer evidence: G2, Gartner, customer migration patterns
+Buyer evidence: My own experience + G2, Capterra, customer migration patterns

 FAQs